bumbeishvili/portfolio/_projects/2010-07-20-population-map-deck-gl.md

 ![](/images/projects/population-map/preview.gif)

-Visualization shows the density of population in Georgia
+Visualization shows aggregated  value of realty properties   for sale or rent in Georgia

 ---